aghast/lbac-python/ch04/more-expressions.md

 * Functions can also be *closures* if they make reference to a free variable that isn't global.
 * Functions can be *generators* or *coroutines.*
-* Functions can be imported from a different module.

 Whew!
 That's a lot of different things to be hiding behind a set of parentheses!
 Let's simplify things as much as we can, and stick to plain old